david-millett/minecreeper/README.md

 ![Figma plan](./screenshots/figma-plan.png)

+### User Stories

-I broke my user story down into steps which I compiled into *Trello* to track individual tasks as I progressed with the project.
+I broke my user stories down into steps which I compiled into *Trello* to track individual tasks as I progressed with the project.

 ![Trello board](./screenshots/trello-board.png)

+### Psuedocode

 I wrote as detailed a plan of my pseudocode as I could before getting started, so that I knew what steps I would have to take.